castillolianrobin/castillolianrobin/README.md

 <br>
 <br>

-> **Short Term Goal** : For now, I am mastering the front end development until I can completely handle enterprise grade UI that adheres to modern standard while learning to build API on the side.
+> **Short Term Goal** : As of the moment, I am polishing my mastery in front end development until I can completely handle enterprise grade UI that adheres to modern standard while learning to build API on the side.

 <br>